Super Mario Bros. (film): Legacy

-In a 2007 interview, Hoskins said "The worst thing I ever did?
-Super Mario Brothers.
+In a 2007 interview, Hoskins was asked what he considered the worst choice in his acting career.
+He responded: "Super Mario Bros.
 It was a fuckin' nightmare.
 The whole experience was a nightmare.
 It had a husband-and-wife team directing, whose arrogance had been mistaken for talent.
 After so many weeks their own agent told them to get off the set!
 Fuckin' nightmare.
 Fuckin' idiots."
-He and Leguizamo would get drunk before each day of filming and would continue to drink between takes.
-In a 2011 interview, he was asked, "What is the worst job you've done?", "What has been your biggest disappointment?", and "If you could edit your past, what would you change?"
+He and Leguizamo got drunk before each day of filming and continued to drink between takes.
+In a 2011 interview with The Guardian, Hoskins reiterated this response when asked, "What is the worst job you've done?", "What has been your biggest disappointment?", and "If you could edit your past, what would you change?"
 His answer to all three was Super Mario Bros.
-His son, Jack Hoskins, is a fan of the film and praised his performance.
+His son, Jack Hoskins, is a fan of the Mario series as well as the film and praised his performance.